 Individual sellers can create accounts and listings with a few clicks.
 All you need to do then is add these listings to your marketplace website with one click and start selling.

 Small businesses can set up web stores for free on www.blipteam.com and start uploading products with a few simple clicks.
 Once they have done so, you can add these products to your own online marketplace.
 After that, all you need to do is enable e-commerce on your Blipteam account and start accepting payments online.
-You are then responsible for managing your vendors, making sure they have enough inventory in stock, and shipping their products to your customers.
+All payments go directly to your seller and a commission is paid into your account for each transaction (whatever percentage you set).
+Orders are visible both to you and your seller and all your seller has to do now is ship the order.

-It can be really hard kickstarting a marketplace.
-In the beginning, no seller will want to sign up for your marketplace unless you can guarantee a steady stream of buyers.
+It can be really hard launching a marketplace.
+Looking at two sided marketplace startups, in the beginning no seller will want to sign up for your marketplace unless you can guarantee a steady stream of buyers.
 It can be a big hassle setting up a store on a marketplace - uploading product images and information, managing inventory and making sure pricing is accurate.
-And all that is after your seller has figured out how to use your online marketplace platform.
+And all that is after your seller has figured out how to use your online marketplace builder.
 What if your marketplace never takes off?

 This is where our online marketplace website builder makes a difference.
 If you are targeting small businesses you can offer your merchants a lot more than just another ecommerce marketplace.
 On Blipteam, you are not just trying to get sellers to upload information on to your marketplace platform, you are actually giving them a free website or an online store which they can use independent of your marketplace with their own domain names.
 Why would you do this?
 Look at it from the perspective of your seller.